xorangekiller/gptgen/readme.txt

 to install to a different location, use "make prefix=<prefix> install".
 This will install gptgen to <prefix>/sbin.

-On Windows, use Dev-C++ to compile.
+On Windows, use Dev-C++ or Code::Blocks to compile.

+6. Version history

+v0.1:
+-First proof-of-concept code.

+v1.0:
+-Original production release.

+v1.1:
+-Added "-b" ("--backup") option for backing up the original MBR.
+-Added support for Acer/Lenovo recovery partitions (ID 0x12).
+-Fixed a crash in the argument parsing code.
+-The hidden status of Windows Recovery Environment partitions is now preserved correctly.
+-Added Code::Blocks support.